Making Difficult Security Prioritisation Decisions

-One of our products, i-Decide, is all about producing a prioritised set of security projects over a period of time (usually three years) to bring an organisation in line with its risk appetite.
+One of our products, Security Assessment, is all about producing a prioritised set of security projects over a period of time (usually three years) to bring an organisation in line with its risk appetite.

 That got me thinking.
-How could we use i-Decide to help organisations deal with the current challenge?
+How could we use Security Assessment to help organisations deal with the current challenge?
 It can help determine which projects can be stopped (or delayed), which ones need to be accelerated, and the overall impact on risk.